-As coronavirus slows Seattle’s economy, landlords, tenants, advocates work to prevent evictions
+As coronavirus slows Seattle’s economy, tenants, advocates and landlords raise concerns about evictions

 “This hold would prevent physical evictions during the emergency period.
 Importantly, it would still allow unlawful detainer proceedings to continue but prevent the physical eviction and keep people in their homes,” RHAWA said in a blog post.

 Landlords don’t have to abide by the recommendation of the associations, though some may.
-When Housing Justice Project attorneys in Kent asked landlords Thursday whether they would pocket their writs during the outbreak, according to Witter, the landlords said no.
+Housing Justice Project attorney said negotiations with landlords were business as usual Thursday.
+Landlord lawyer Ryan Weatherstone said his clients are trying to work with renters and added more state assistance is needed.

 Working Washington and the other labor and advocacy organizations want filings and physical evictions actually banned, so renters with health concerns don’t have to travel to court, and so people with job problems aren’t punished.